LISASHAH/citibike_tableau_NYC_DM/citibike_analysis.md

 If we compare working age group and number of bike rides its around one out of two people use citibike once in a month.
 Weather could also be a factor to decide if people will take bike riding or not.
 Data also shows that overall male use more bikes then female
 ![NYC1](images/NYC1.png)
+In the above chart I am comparing the most busy bike stations with McDonalds.
+It seems the bikes are more used where there are McDonalds.
+McDonalds could be due to more businesses and the bikes are used by commuters.So that conveys that it will be a good idea to locate new bike stations near to areas with McDonalds.

 ![NYC2](images/NYC2.png)
+The above sheets give various statics about New York like Riders by Gender, User Type, Age Group.
+This will help us estimate our future business in Des Moines.

 # Why Des Moines Citi Bike
 ## Question I am trying to answer are